chaitu65c/reddit_guide/README.md

 #### *Success is an attitude.*

 The most successful people we’ve seen in CS are those invested in what they love to do.
 They’re willing to take on challenges optimistically.
 They don’t compare themselves to others, but instead gain inspiration from them.
 And, most importantly, they embrace failure and learn from their mistakes.
-These folks have something called a Growth Mindset (https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/).
+These folks have something called a [Growth Mindset](https://www.brainpickings.org/2014/01/29/carol-dweck-mindset/).

 But, what does this have to do with CS?
 A lot.
 In your college career, you’re going to be bashing your head trying to debug your code, you’re going to get a project and have no idea where the fuck to even start, you’re going to compare yourself to that Google intern, hell, you may even think of changing majors and quitting CS altogether.
 If you want to be successful in CS, you’re going to have to be optimistic in finding a solution, you’re going to have to spend 4 hours RTFMing and browsing Stack Overflow, you’re going to ask that Google intern for advice, and you’re going to have to gain confidence with what you’re doing.

 #### *We all start somewhere, and we all fail.
 Success is the attitude to get back up and push through, no matter where we came from.*

-Moving away from the psychology/motivational mumbo jumbo, the other thing I’ve noticed about successful CS kids at school is their great balance with their social, work, and school life.
+Moving away from the psychology/motivational mumbo jumbo, the other thing I’ve noticed about successful CS kids at my school are their great balance with their social, work, and school life.
 They definitely put in the time for homework, exams, etc, but also make sure to work out, occasionally drink with friends, and watch anime.
 They’re responsible adults; they don’t procrastinate on assignments, play League 24/7, and get high everyday.
-IMO, building a strong work ethic and leaving time to play will take you far.
+Building a strong work ethic and leaving time to play take them far.

 ## Is CS Right For Me?